History and India: A Country Not Respecting Its Heroes Deserves Its Villains

 Time and again, Bollywood has diminished our history to utterly jaded nonsensical Masala.
 Fortunately, the Tamil, Telugu and Kannada movies have given us some prouder versions of history, though in technically inferior and often grossly exaggerated movies.

-The latest addition to the historical disasters is the tele-serial Tenali Rama on Sab TV.
+Another addition to the historical disasters is the tele-serial Tenali Rama on Sab TV.
 It is understandable that Sab TV is a comedy based entertainment channel.
 But such gross, blatant and criminal distortion of history would have been unpardonable in any other culture except India.
 We just don’t care or respect our heroes.
 Forget about respect, we don’t even know our heroes.

 Let us learn a few things about Tenali Rama.
 Tenali Ramalingacharyulu or Tenali Ramakrishna or Garlapati Ramakrishna was one of the eight great scholars (Ashta Diggajas) in the court of Emperor Sri Krishnadevaraya of Vijayanagar empire in the 16th century.
 He was called Vikata Kavi and was a hugely respected jester as well as a poet.
 He authored Udbhataraadhya Charitamu about the sanctity of Varanasi and Panduranga Puranamu based on the popular folklore on Panduranga, the deity of Pandharapur.